stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 without means of producing a light; stricken and unnerved in the abysmal blackness and horror, and crushed with a memory he never could efface.
 Beneath him dozens of those things still lived, and from one of the shafts the cover was removed.
 He knew that what he had seen could never climb up the slippery walls, yet shuddered at the thought that some obscure foot-hold might exist.

 What the thing was, he would never tell.
 It was like some of the carvings on the hellish altar, but it was alive.
 Nature had never made it in this form, for it was too palpably unfinished.
 The deficiencies were of the most surprising sort, and the abnormalities of proportion could not be described.
 Willett consents only to say that this type of thing must have represented entities which Ward called up from imperfect salts, and which he kept for servile or ritualistic purposes.
 If it had not had a certain significance, its image would not have been carved on that damnable stone.
 It was not the worst thing depicted on that stone--but Willett never opened the other pits.
-At the time, the first connected idea in his mind was an idle paragraph from some of the old Curwen data he had digested long before; a phrase used by Simon or Jedediah Orne in that portentous confiscated letter to the bygone sorcerer: "Certainely, there was Noth'g butt y  e   liveliest Awfulness in that which H. rais'd upp from What he cou'd gather onlie a part of. "
+At the time, the first connected idea in his mind was an idle paragraph from some of the old Curwen data he had digested long before; a phrase used by Simon or Jedediah Orne in that portentous confiscated letter to the bygone sorcerer: _"Certainely, there was Noth'g butt y e liveliest Awfulness in that which H. rais'd upp from What he cou'd gather onlie a part of."_

 Then, horribly supplementing rather than displacing this image, there came a recollection of those ancient lingering rumours anent the burned, twisted thing found in the fields a week after the Curwen raid.
 Charles Ward had once told the doctor what old Slocum said of that object; that it was neither thoroughly human, nor wholly allied to any animal which Pawtuxet folk had ever seen or read about.

 These words hummed in the doctor's mind as he rocked to and fro, squatting on the nitrous stone floor.
-He tried to drive them out, and repeated the Lord's Prayer to himself; eventually trailing off into a mnemonic hodge-podge like the modernistic  Waste Land of Mr. T. S. Eliot and finally reverting to the oft-repeated dual formula he had lately found in Ward's underground library:  "Y'ai 'ng'ngah, Yog-Sothoth",  and so on till the final underlined  "Zhro ".
+He tried to drive them out, and repeated the Lord's Prayer to himself; eventually trailing off into a mnemonic hodge-podge like the modernistic Waste Land of Mr. T. S. Eliot and finally reverting to the oft-repeated dual formula he had lately found in Ward's underground library: _"Y'ai 'ng'ngah, Yog-Sothoth"_, and so on till the final underlined _"Zhro"_.
 It seemed to soothe him, and he staggered to his feet after a time; lamenting bitterly his fright-lost torch and looking wildly about for any gleam of light in the clutching inkiness of the chilly air.
 Think he would not; but he strained his eyes in every direction for some faint glint or reflection of the bright illumination he had left in the library.
 After a while he thought he detected a suspicion of a glow infinitely far away, and toward this he crawled in agonised caution on hands and knees amidst the stench and howling, always feeling ahead lest he collide with the numerous great pillars or stumble into the abominable pit he had uncovered.

 Once his shaking fingers touched something which he knew must be the steps leading to the hellish altar, and from this spot he recoiled in loathing.
 At another time he encountered the pierced slab he had removed, and here his caution became almost pitiful.
 But he did not come upon the dread aperture after all, nor did anything issue from that aperture to detain him.
 What